chartmann1590/Business-Simulator/README.md

 - **Fully Autonomous**: The office runs completely on its own - no user interaction required
 - **AI-Powered Employees**: Each employee uses LLM to make decisions based on their role, personality, and backstory
-- **Employee Hierarchy**: CEO, Managers, and Employees with different decision-making capabilities
+- **Employee Hierarchy**: CEO, Managers, and Employees with proper 1:10 manager-to-employee ratio and reporting structure
+- **Organizational Structure**: Complete organizational chart with manager-employee relationships
 - **Multi-Floor Office System**: 4 floors with specialized rooms and intelligent room assignment
 - **Smart Room Management**: Room capacity tracking, overflow handling, and intelligent movement
 - **Real-time Web Interface**: Watch the office operate in real-time through a modern web dashboard